chrisshino/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q5 - What is the most generic tag you can use?

+There is a lot of generic tags: div, p, a, img, etc

 ## Q6 - What do the following achronyms stand for?